malloc47/malloc47.github.com/_posts/2012-03-20-flirtin-with-the-front-end.md

   started from--at minimum--a skeleton theme, just to cover the essentials needed by Wordpress).
-- Having everything in a git repo is both satisfying for my current workflow and avoids the pain of database backups.
+- Having everything in a git repo is both satisfying for my current work flow and avoids the pain of database backups.

 So [here][5] it is.
-I avoided `jQuery` (convenient as it is) to keep things lean and loading quickly, and rampantly bludgened the site with `HTML5/CSS3` without much regard for backwards compatibility.
+I avoided `jQuery` (convenient as it is) to keep things lean and loading quickly, and rampantly bludgeoned the site with `HTML5/CSS3` without much regard for backwards compatibility.
 To further optimize queries, I used Liquid `include`s to aggregate all the `js` and `css` into single files.
 For `JavaScript`: